yamangit/Kubernetes/README.md

 ## Pre-requisites
 1. Execute the hosts.ini.sh bash script to create hosts.ini file and follow instructions carefully.
 The hosts.ini file will be created with the user inputted hostname, IP addresses, username, location to private key of all the nodes under the corresponding groups.
-2. haproxy.cfg needs to be updated with the correct IP addresses and ports of the nodes before running mainplaybook.yml
-3. The nodes must allow port 22 for SSH, port 6443 for Kubernetes API server and 2379-2380 for etcd.
+2. The nodes must allow port 22 for SSH, port 6443 for Kubernetes API server and 2379-2380 for etcd.
 These ports need to be opened on any firewall.

 ## The playbook uses the following playbooks:
 * `install_haproxy_keepalived` - Installs HAProxy and keepalived on the loadbalancer hosts.